Vortex100K/Aleph-0/README.md

                                                                What is aleph-0

+this is dead coulnt get model to work

                    well its a little project im working on that in the end im hoping to be a hub for certain ai algorithms